pragmint/open-practices/practices/separate-config-from-code.md

 ## Supporting Capabilities

 ## [Version Control](/capabilities/tech/version-control.md)
-**Relationship Type: Improves**
 By advocating for the exclusion of configuration and sensitive data from version control, this practice improves the Version Control Capability, by defining the exceptions where storing information in source control is not desirable.

 ## [Continuous Integration](https://dora.dev/devops-capabilities/technical/continuous-integration)
-**Relationship Type: Improves**
-Avoiding the storage of config in version control facilitates more efficient and secure continuous integration (CI) processes.
+Separate Config from Code facilitates more efficient and secure continuous integration (CI) processes.
 It allows for seamless integration of code changes by ensuring that environment-specific configurations do not interfere with the build process, thereby enhancing the reliability and speed of CI cycles.

 ## [Deployment Automation](https://dora.dev/devops-capabilities/technical/deployment-automation)
-**Relationship Type: Requires**
 This practice necessitates sophisticated deployment automation that can manage and inject external configurations at deployment time.
 By separating configuration from the codebase, deployment automation becomes a critical capability for applying different configurations across environments automatically, thus supporting scalable and repeatable deployments.

 ## [Monitoring and Observability](https://dora.dev/devops-capabilities/technical/monitoring-and-observability)
-**Relationship Type: Improves**
 While not directly related to monitoring and observability, this practice indirectly supports these capabilities by promoting cleaner and more manageable codebases.
 By keeping configuration data separate, it simplifies the application's operational landscape, making it easier to monitor and observe its behavior across different environments.